1916 United States presidential election in North Dakota

 The 1916 United States presidential election in North Dakota took place on November 7, 1916.
 All contemporary forty-eight states were part of the 1916 United States presidential election.
 Voters chose five electors to the Electoral College, who voted for president and vice president.

 North Dakota was won narrowly by incumbent President Woodrow Wilson (D–New Jersey), running with incumbent Vice President Thomas R. Marshall, with 47.84% of the popular vote, against Associate Justice of the U.S. Supreme Court Charles Evans Hughes (R–New York), running with former Vice President Charles W. Fairbanks, with 46.34% of the popular vote.
-Apart from the state’s first presidential election in 1892, this is the closest presidential result on record in North Dakota, although the state was only the sixth-closest of the 1916 election.
+Apart from the state's first presidential election in 1892, this is the closest presidential result on record in North Dakota, although the state was only the sixth-closest of the 1916 election.

 Wilson had previously won North Dakota four years earlier.
 As of the 2024 presidential election, this is the last time that North Dakota voted for a different candidate than neighboring South Dakota, with North Dakota being won by Wilson and South Dakota being won by Hughes.

+This is one of just five instances of North Dakota voting Democratic, as along with its Great Plains neighbors, the state would remain almost universally Republican following the 4th party system.
+The others came in 1912, 1932, 1936, and 1964.
+As all of these elections were landslide victories for the Democratic party, this is the only time that North Dakota has voted Democratic in a close election.